mery9/Automated-Latent-Fingerprint-Enhancement-Project/README.md

 4. **Set up the Java environment**:
    - Ensure that Java is installed and the `JAVA_HOME` environment variable is set.
-   - Add the Java `bin` directory to your system's PATH.

 5. **Build the Maven project**:
    ```sh